 LWDB Policy Requirements Summary

-Each item provided must be documented thoroughly in case notes and all accompanying paperwork retained in the participant case file/scanned documents.
+Each item provided must be documented thoroughly in case notes and all accompanying paperwork retained in the participant file/scanned documents.
 Description must provide enough information to determine what is being purchased or authorized, the price, duration if applicable and narrative documenting that the costs are reasonable and necessary.

-Boards Must Have Written Policy Defining the Following per 20 CFR § 680.900 and TEGL 3-15, unless otherwise stated below:
+Boards Must Have Written Policy Defining the Following per 20 CFR § 680.900, unless otherwise stated below:

 Define all Supportive Service that are to be administered in the local area (reference list at 20 CFR § 680.900 which may not be all inclusive), include an acceptable description of each supportive service.

-Define “necessary to enable an individual to participate” and how the need and rationale will be documented in Individual Employment Plan (IEP) and Management Information System (MIS) comments/case notes.
+Define “necessary to enable an individual to participate” and how the need and rationale will be documented in Individual Employment Plan (IEP) and Management Information System (MIS) case notes.

-Address coordination of available resources in the local area including referral procedures and how it will be documented in MIS Comments/case notes.
+Address coordination of available resources in the local area including referral procedures and how it will be documented in MIS case notes.

 Define how each type of supportive service will be funded.
 (WIOA Sec.
 184)

-Include LWDB limitations on maximum amount of funding and or maximum length of time, if applicable.
-Policy must include how the established limits will be applied consistently for all participants.
+Include LWDB limitations on the maximum amount of funding and or maximum length of time, if applicable.
+The policy must include how the established limits will be applied consistently for all participants.
 (20 CFR § 680.920)

-Address the procedure for use of MIS Sector Tab.
-Reference TAG 14-2 http://detr.state.nv.us/worforce_investment_pages/TechnicalAssistanceGuides/TAG_14-2.pdf where applicable.

 Policy must include the procedure for handling unclaimed gift cards/items used in supplying supportive services and include a return policy addressing unopened and opened/used items.
 (WIOA Sec.
 184)

 Address when supportive services are no longer allowable and what follow-up services may be provided once participants have exited.